Kilonova and progenitor properties of merger-driven gamma-ray bursts: Results

 \section{Results}

 We present the results of the afterglow and KN properties for our GRB sample in \secref{KilonovaProperties} and on the binary progenitor properties in \secref{ProgenitorParameters}.
 We highlight that this is the first time that the latter have been obtained for a sizable sample of merger-driven GRBs.
 Our model comparison is reported in \figref{Fig:ModelSelectionAndBayes}, where the model with the highest Bayes factor represents the most plausible model and is highlighted with a star.
 The best-fit parameters for each GRB are summarized in \tabref{tab:All_KN_Results}, and the corresponding priors are provided in \tabref{tab:All_KN_Priors}.
-In appendix (\tabref{tab:150101B_AllModelsResults} to \tabref{tab:230307A_AllModelsResults}), we provide the complete analysis of all models investigated for each GRB.
-The posterior distribution corresponding to the most-plausible model (\tabref{tab:All_KN_Results}) is shown in \figref{Fig:150101B_Corner} to \figref{Fig:230307A_Corner}.
+In Appendix (\tabref{tab:150101B_AllModelsResults} to \tabref{tab:230307A_AllModelsResults}), we provide the complete analysis of all models investigated for each GRB.
+The posterior distribution corresponding to the most-plausible model (\tabref{tab:All_KN_Results} and \tabref{tab:All_Binary_Results}) is shown in \figref{Fig:AllKNPosterior_CornerSmall1} to \figref{Fig:AllGWPosterior_CornerSmall3}.